8 Ways To Naturally Boost Your Child’s Immune System

 Antibiotics are prescribed more than 154 million times a year for anything from a wound to an ear infection.
 The purpose of antibiotics is to kill off bacteria causing infections, and sometimes they are lifesaving, for sure.
 However, the CDC estimates that at least 30 percent of antibiotic prescriptions are unnecessary.
 This matters because antibiotics not only wipe out pathogenic bacteria, but deplete the beneficial bacteria in the gut microbiome.
 Why kill off the good guys when it’s not necessary?

-If a doctor prescribes your child (or you) antibiotics, don’t just accept the prescription without a few questions.
+If a doctor prescribes your child (or you) antibiotics, don’t just accept the prescription without asking a few questions.
 How necessary are these antibiotics?
 How likely is it that your child’s natural immunity will take care of the problem without the medicine?
 Are there more natural anti-bacterial options?
-Doctors focused on natural health sometimes recommend alternatives such as colloidal silver over antibiotics, to boost immunity without depleting the microbiome.
+Doctors focused on natural health sometimes recommend alternatives such as colloidal silver over antibiotics, to boost the immune system in kids without depleting the microbiome.

 2. Serve more probiotic-rich foods

-Start the school year off strong by building up good gut bacteria.
+When considering how to boost a child’s immune system at the start of a new school year, a great place to start is building up good gut bacteria and providing immune support for your kids.
 One great way to do this is to serve more probiotic-rich foods to the whole family.
 Starting in the summer, offer fermented foods like sauerkraut or kefir (which comes in lots of flavors that your kid will, fingers crossed, love), or plant-based (unsweetened) yogurts mixed with fresh chopped or pureed fruit.
 If you have an extra picky eater, you could try kid-friendly probiotic gummies, for a painless dose of immune-boosting good bacteria.
 Some brands do contain sugar, though, so stick with whole food probiotic sources as much as possible.

 3. Regulate the family sleep schedule before the first day of school

-As the sun stays up late and schedules are unpredictable, summer can be a difficult time to establish a regular bedtime, but as fall approaches, re-establishing a sleep schedule with a set bedtime and wake time can make a big difference in the ability to avoid the fall and winter sniffles.
+As the sun stays up late and schedules are unpredictable, summer can be a difficult time to establish a regular bedtime.
+Establishing a sleep schedule with a set bedtime and wake time can make a big difference in the ability to avoid the fall and winter sniffles.
 That means no more sleeping in or staying up late.
 Most children need between 10 and 14 hours (1) of uninterrupted sleep every day to be optimally healthy, so starting this sooner rather than later will make going back to school less of a struggle and a physical shock to the system.
 That means those little bodies will be better prepared to fight off any germs that come their way.
+A good night's sleep is a great immune support for kids and an important routine rix going into the winter months.

 4. Out with the sugar, in with the fruit